It is possible to set-up hierarchies between different attributes to help the system understand the hierarchy of your organisation.

 Managers who are set as segment managers of the parent attribute

 If a user is set as the manager of a specific Region segment, and that segment is the parent segment of multiple Country segments, the user will be able to not only view these countries in their segments page, but also switch their context to the full, standalone segments of these countries.

 Furthermore, if the Country segments are parent segments of other segments, the user will be able to access those the same way.

 Managers who do not manage a parent attribute

 When viewing the heat map, there will be an option to allow all child segments to be added to the heat map, where applicable.
 Child segments will always be within the selected dashboard context and allow managers to easily add the segments beneath the current segment's context.
 Child segments will only be visible if they have met the visibility requirements, with regards to participation.

 Here, it is also possible to export the data with the hierarchical set up visible in the export.

-In the example below, a senior manager Carolyn is viewing her team dashboard.
-Three of Carolyn's direct reports have their own team's and therefore break out into manager segments.
+In the example below, a senior manager Marguerite is viewing her team dashboard.
+The two managers reporting into Marguerite directly have their own teams and therefore break out into manager segments.
 As these are child segments of the overall context she is using, she is able to quickly split her data down to these segments.
-One of her direct reports Jacob has a sub-team, so she is able to split down his team even further.
+Both of these managers have managers reporting into them as well, so Marguerite is able to split down her extended team even further.